livvie1988/OliviaSkinner/Features.md

 ---
 ### <a name="player_quick_controls"/>Enable quick controls

 Displays a section containing quick controls.
 This section is located above the video description and is closed by default.
-Opening it will reveal four options to interact with, two of them are working: Autoplay and Thumbnails.
+Opening it will reveal a list of options to interact with:

+ - Autoplay: Allows quick control to the autoplay feature
+ - Thumbnails: Displays a small gallery with all qualities.
+Some qualities might not exist, in which case a grey icon will be displayed
+ - Full browser: Expands the player to fill the browser only during video playback, exiting automatically when the video ends.
+To exit during playback press the "Esc" key.
+ - Screen shot (not working yet)

 ---
 ### <a name="player_quality"/>Default video quality